Bottlenose dolphins in Cardigan Bay

 Dragonflies at Cors Caron

-Cors Caron's vast raised bog is the most important in the UK, and supports a staggering amount of life, including around 16 species of dragonfly.
+Cors Caron's vast raised bog, near Tregaron, is the most important in the UK, and supports a staggering amount of life, including around 16 species of dragonfly.
 They’re gorgeous to look at… and pretty tasty, judging by the number of hobbies - agile little hawks - that predate on them.

 Red kites at Nant yr Arian

 Mountain bikers and red kites both flock to the visitor centre at Bwlch Nant yr Arian.
 It became a red kite feeding station in 1999, designed to give the small numbers of kites a helping hand and to encourage them to gather together.
 Nowadays around 150 birds swoop to daily feedings, which take place at 3 pm in the summer.

 Bluebells on Old Warren Hill